jeceljr/shin_jamma/shin_jamma_1_en.md

 An FPGA based board named "board" will have three files associated with it:

-- board.v: implements the actual adaptor component
+- **board.v**: implements the actual adaptor component
-- board.md: documents the different options available
+- **board.md**: documents the different options available
-- board.ucf, board.xdc, board.qsf: constraint file defining which FPGA pins are connected to which parts of the board
+- **board.ucf, board.xdc, board.qsf**: constraint file defining which FPGA pins are connected to which parts of the board

+A typical use of this repository is to place it in the directory in which the actual project is a subdirectory.
+This allows the board and constraint files to be included in the top level of the project as **../shim_jamma/board.v** and **./shim_jamma/board.qsf**, for example.
+While **top.v** is a popular name for the main file in a project, an alternative is to use **fpga_project_board.v** to make explicit which project and board are being used.

 ![file relationship](files.svg)

+Many systems will have devices connected to the FPGA board.
+That doesn't directly change the pins of the FPGA but the adaptor should include options to make use of these external devices.

 ## System Pins